cult-of-coders/grapher/docs/outside_meteor.md

 If you are in the JavaScript world: https://www.npmjs.com/package/ejson

-If you want to use Meteor's Methods as an HTTP API to also handle method calls, take a look here: https://github.com/cult-of-coders/fusion
+If you want to use Meteor's Methods as an `HTTP API` to also handle mutations, take a look here: https://github.com/cult-of-coders/fusion

 And more closely: https://github.com/cult-of-coders/fusion/blob/7ec5cd50c3a471c0bdd65c9fa482124c149dc243/fusion/server/route.js